-At this point I take the lid off and let the Chikuzen cook for another 10-15 minutes.
-There should only be a tablespoon or two of liquid left when you’re done cooking.
+At this point, I take the lid off and let the Chikuzen cook for another 10-15 minutes.
+There should only be a couple tablespoons of liquid left when you’re done cooking.
 Most of the flavorful liquid will have been absorbed into the other ingredients, so each bite is a flavor bomb.
 Stir in the snow peas and then this rustic beauty is ready to serve!

 Chikuzen is a beloved traditional recipe in Japan, and I think your family will love this version.
 Please take a moment to rate the recipe below, and leave a comment.
 We love hearing from you!
 And remember to tag us in your pics @funkasiankitchen.

 - 8 small dried shiitake mushrooms (about 1 oz)

 - 1 cup warm water (for rehydrating dried shiitake mushrooms)

 - 1 ½ lb boneless, skinless chicken thighs

 - 1 lotus root (renkon) (about 6 oz)

 - 1 burdock root (gobo) (about 8 oz)

 - 1 teaspoon rice vinegar (for soaking veggies to prevent oxidation)

 - 1 block fried tofu cutlet (about 7 ounces)